javierlimt6/python-challenge/README.md

 This git repository is a collection of challenges for students who wish to push their programming skills further.

+Suggestions for pushing it further are given for each challenge.

 Sample solutions, where available, are provided in the `sample` folder.

 ## Index